adam-brz/YABIL/README.md

 It only requires c++20 standard and can be compiled on most of the widely used platforms.

-Performance wise, comparing to other popular libraries (like GMP or FLINT), this library is slightly worse (TODO add link to benchmarks).
+Comparing to other popular libraries (like GMP or FLINT), this library performs slightly worse.
+You can see benchmarks here: (TODO add link to benchmarks).
 However, it is much easier to use and understand.
 And very simple to extend and modify.

 Use this library when you: